metatronslove/abjad/README.md

             If "Evil" is entered, the suffix will be tash.

             any other desired suffix in Arabic letters between double quotation marks for this token. can be entered.
 For "ULVI" type for a reason due to our abjad calculation method The abjad value of the given ayil suffix was calculated as 51, the amount of 41 given in the books.
 If you are targeting, instead of typing "ULVI", use the letter "hemze" or "alif" instead of the letter "ulvi".
             Enter your own type identifier using

 >#### method option

             Optional if you want to produce a name with an abced technique that fits the Cümel-i Kebir table. do not enter this method option.
-When you enter 1 for this option, the Cümel-i Kebir table is replaced.
-            Experimental Frequency begins to produce names that fit the Abjad table.
+When you enter 1 for this option, the Cümel-i Kebir table is replaced with Experimental Frequency begins to produce names that fit the Abjad table.

 ***
 ### rakamtopla(number to reduce; number of digits)